ixaxaar/monoid.space/Types/equality.lagda.md

 ### Properties of binary relations

-We define implication between two relations as:
+In type theory, an implication $A ⟹ B$ is just a function type $f: A → B$, and if `f` exists, the implication does too.
+We define implication between two relations in agda as:

 ```agda
 _⇒_ : ∀ {a b ℓ₁ ℓ₂} {A : Set a} {B : Set b}